 Streaming on Crunchyroll.

-Itsuki Tachibana has never played Phantasy Star Online 2, the RPG that begins with ‘nice to meet you’.
+Itsuki Tachibana has never played Phantasy Star Online 2.
 He’s recruited by the student council to play Phantasy Star Online 2.

 Euri’s verdict: Let’s release the game outside of Japan.
 Let’s leave the anime there.

 Phantasy Star Online 2 The Animation is completely unoriginal, uninspiring and boring as sin.
 For years I’ve heard about how great the PSO2 game is, and to tell you the truth I was hoping that the anime would, at the very least, provide a window into what the game is like.
 Something tells me that the game isn’t a generic and immensely dull school-based anime, and while it’s apparent that the anime isn’t going to be spending all of its time in that setting, the game portion the episode was equally as bad.
 There doesn’t appear to be much of a budget for 3D, which is baffling given how 95% of the in-game scenes are rendered in CG.
 The swapping back and forth of 3D and 2D animation is incredibly jarring, and the animations and model quality of the 3D looks like something out of a 90s rock video.